How to Apply

 2. Take the LSAT

-All applicants must complete the Law School Admission Test (LSAT), an examination designed to assess law school candidates’ potential for success in legal study, unless you have passed the California First Year Law Students’ Exam (also known as the FYLSX or “Baby Bar”) or if you are applying for the Flex Track program.
+All applicants are required to take the Law School Admission Test (LSAT), an examination designed to assess law school candidates’ potential for success in legal study, unless you have passed the California First Year Law Students’ Exam (also known as the FYLSX or “Baby Bar”) or if you are applying for the Flex Track program.
 If you haven’t taken the LSAT yet, we still encourage you to apply.
 Just indicate your registered test date on your application.
 Click here for more information about the LSAT.
 Please release your LSAT Score Report to Trinity International University, school code 4268.